Cortes of Tarazona (1592): Background

 These courts were held after the confrontations in Zaragoza between the supporters of Antonio Pérez on one side, and the Aragonese institutions and the Holy Office on the other, which led to the king's decision to enter an army into Aragon to restore order, the flight of Antonio Pérez, and the assassination of the royal representative in the lawsuit of the foreign viceroy: Íñigo López de Mendoza y Manrique de Luna, the 1st Marquis of Almenara.
 The Diputación and the Justicia de Aragón decided to resist the royal army, but the lack of support outside of Zaragoza made the rebels give up and the royal army entered Aragon and Zaragoza without encountering any resistance.

-The king had the Justicia under Juan de Lanuza y Urrea and other leaders of the uprising executed and imprisoned others who had supported the mutineers, such as the 5th Duke of Villahermosa and the Count of Aranda.
+The king had the Justicia Juan de Lanuza y Urrea and other leaders of the uprising executed and imprisoned others who had supported the mutineers, such as Fernando de Gurrea y Aragón, 5th Duke of Villahermosa and the Count of Aranda.
 The royal army remained stationed in various locations in Aragon during the celebration of these courts.